 These buns are filled with a hefty layer of blueberry filling.
 The process starts a bit like making classic cinnamon buns, where the dough is rolled into a large rectangle.
-Instead of rolling up into a log from the long side of the pastry, it is rolled from the shorter side, which means swirlier buns in the end, featuring more layers of the deep purple blueberry filling. —Erin McDowell
+Instead of rolling up into a log from the long side of the pastry, it is rolled from the shorter side, which means swirlier buns in the end, featuring more layers of the deep purple blueberry filling. —Erin Jeanne McDowell

 - Prep time 1 hour 50 minutes

 - Makes 8 large buns